-Parameter Options Description Data Cache Way 1, 2, 4, 8 Choose the number of ways for the data cache.
-Default: 1 Cache Size 1 KB, 2 KB, 4 KB, 8 KB, 16 KB, 32 KB Choose the size of the data cache.
-Default: 4 KB Instruction Cache Way 1, 2, 4, 8 Choose the number of ways for the instruction cache.
-Default: 1 Cache Size 1 KB, 2 KB, 4 KB, 8 KB, 16 KB, 32 KB Choose the size of the instruction cache.
-Default: 4 KB External Memory Interface On, off On: By default.
+Parameter Options Description Availability Data Cache Way 1, 2, 4, 8 Choose the number of ways for the data cache.
+Default: 1 Standard and Lite Cache Size 1 KB, 2 KB, 4 KB, 8 KB, 16 KB, 32 KB Choose the size of the data cache.
+Default: 4 KB Standard and Lite Instruction Cache Way 1, 2, 4, 8 Choose the number of ways for the instruction cache.
+Default: 1 Standard and Lite Cache Size 1 KB, 2 KB, 4 KB, 8 KB, 16 KB, 32 KB Choose the size of the instruction cache.
+Default: 4 KB Standard and Lite External Memory Interface On, off On: By default.
 Instantiate the external memory interface.
 Off: Do not use the external memory interface.
-AXI Interface Type On, off On: Use an AXI4 full duplex interface.
+Standard and Lite AXI Interface Type On, off On: Use an AXI4 full duplex interface.
 Off: By default.
 Use an AXI3 half duplex interface.
+Standard and Lite AXI Interface Optimization Optimize for area, Optimize for bandwidth Optimize for area: Smaller area but lower bandwidth.
+Optimize for bandwidth: Full bandwidth but uses more resources.
+Lite only External Memory Clock Domain Unified System Clock, Dedicated Memory Clock Unified System Clock: The external memory interface will use the system clock (io_systemClk).
+This will utilize lesser resource as no CDC logic is required.
+Lite only Note: By sharing the system clock, the frequency of the system clock will be limited by the slowest domain in the system.
+Dedicated Memory Clock: The external memory interface will use the dedicated memory clock (io_memoryClk).
+This will utilize more resource.
 External Memory Data Width 32, 64, 128, 256, 512 Choose the data width for the AXI interface.
-Default: 128 External Memory AXI3 Address Size 4 MB, 8 MB, 16 MB, 32 MB, 64 MB, 128 MB, 256 MB, 0.5 GB, 1 GB, 1.5 GB, 2 GB, 2.5 GB, 3 GB, 3.5 GB Choose the address size for the AXI interface.
-Default: 3.5 GB On-Chip RAM Size 1 KB, 2 KB, 4 KB, 8 KB, 16 KB, 24 KB, 32 KB, 48 KB, 64 KB, 80 KB, 96 KB, 128 KB, 144 KB, 160 KB, 192 KB, 224 KB, 256 KB, 384 KB, 512 KB Choose the size of the internal BRAM.
-Default: 4 KB Custom On-Chip RAM Application On, off On: Overwrite the default SPI flash bootloader with the user application.
+Default: 128 Standard and Lite External Memory AXI3 Address Size 4 MB, 8 MB, 16 MB, 32 MB, 64 MB, 128 MB, 256 MB, 0.5 GB, 1 GB, 1.5 GB, 2 GB, 2.5 GB, 3 GB, 3.5 GB Choose the address size for the AXI interface.
+Default: 3.5 GB Standard and Lite On-Chip RAM Size 1 KB, 2 KB, 4 KB, 8 KB, 16 KB, 24 KB, 32 KB, 48 KB, 64 KB, 80 KB, 96 KB, 128 KB, 144 KB, 160 KB, 192 KB, 224 KB, 256 KB, 384 KB, 512 KB Choose the size of the internal BRAM.
+Default: 4 KB Standard and Lite Custom On-Chip RAM Application On, off On: Overwrite the default SPI flash bootloader with the user application.
 Off: By default.
 Use the default SPI flash bootloader.
-User Application Path Enter the path to your target user application.
+Standard and Lite User Application Path - Enter the path to your target user application.
 The file must be in .hex format.
+Standard and Lite